SolomonFoskaay/cadence-edao-bootcamp-quest/README.md

 (4c) How to fix it
 #### ANSWER:
-To fix it we need to add unwrapped oprator "!" to the end of the return value to ensure it forces out real value type if existing and remove the nil for the program to avoid going into panic mode and terminating.
+To fix it we need to add unwrapped operator "!" to the end of the return value to ensure it forces out real value type if existing and remove the nil for the program to avoid going into panic mode and terminating.
 See fix below:

 BEFORE FIX APPLIED

 <img src="screenshots/EmeraldDAO-Cadence-Chapter2-Day3-Quests-4c1-MismatchErrorFixScript.png" width="75%" height="75%">

 AFTER FIX APPLIED

 <img src="screenshots/EmeraldDAO-Cadence-Chapter2-Day3-Quests-4c2-MismatchErrorFixScript.png" width="75%" height="75%">